Decolonisation of Africa

-The decolonisation of Africa was a series of political developments in Africa that spanned from the mid-1950s to 1975, during the Cold War.
-Colonial governments formed during the Scramble for Africa gave way to sovereign states in a process often marred by violence, political turmoil, widespread unrest, and organised revolts.
-Major events in the decolonisation of Africa included the Mau Mau rebellion, the Algerian War, the Congo Crisis, the Angolan War of Independence, the Zanzibar Revolution, and the events leading to the Nigerian Civil War.
+The decolonisation of Africa was a series of political developments in Africa between the mid-1950s to 1976, during the Cold War.
+(Note: This article discusses decolonisation from 1950 to 1976.
+As of 2026, Western Sahara is still designated by the United Nations as a non-self-governing territory undergoing decolonisation.
+It has yet to achieve full independence and in academic literature, it is often called "Africa's last colony".)
+Colonial governments formed during the Scramble for Africa collapsed, giving way to sovereign states in a process characterised by violence, political upheaval, civil unrest, and organised revolts.
+Major events during the decolonisation of Africa include the Mau Mau rebellion, the Algerian War, the Congo Crisis, the Angolan War of Independence, the Zanzibar Revolution, and the events leading to the Nigerian Civil War.